 This post may contain affiliate links.
 This won’t change your price, but may share some commission.
 Read my full disclosure here.

-After selling off my old furniture, I needed a coffee table — quick.
-Using scrap lumber and hairpin legs, I created a quick DIY Hairpin Leg Coffee Table project anyone can do.
+After selling off my old furniture, I needed a coffee table — quick!
+Using scrap lumber and hairpin legs, I created a quick DIY hairpin leg coffee table that anyone can build in an afternoon.

 Hey folks!
 I’m anticipating that there are going to be more than my usual readers visiting today’s post because of the #2x4andMore Challenge blog hop from Remodelaholic, so for those of you who haven’t been here before, I’m Sarah — I do lots and lots of DIY projects and have a tendency to make a giant mess.
 I’m currently remodeling my “bad luck” master bathroom and have about 5,903 other things on my to-do list yet unfinished.

 For those of you who have followed the blog though, then today is a day where I fulfill my promise and share the details on that new coffee table I have been hinting at on Instagram.
 You know — the one I whipped up for a date night because I sold off all my living room furniture and then we had no place to put our pizza.
 That coffee table.